Dynamic Neighborhood Construction for Structured Large Discrete Action Spaces: Numerical Results

-The right column of Figure~\ref{fig:results} reports results on the Inventory environment.
-As can be seen, only \gls{DNC} is able to learn a performant policy for this environment.
-While \gls{knn} and \gls{LAR} simply run out of memory, MinMax does not learn a performant policy.
-Similar to the recommender environment, the inventory environment exhibits non-linear behavior such as reward fluctuations due to joint order costs and demand uncertainty.
-Therefore, simple rounding and linear scaling to the next best discrete action as applied when using MinMax does not yield a converging learning behavior and consequently does not result in a performant policy.
+The bottom row of Figure~\ref{fig:results} reports results on the inventory and job-shop environments. {For the inventory environment, we observe that only \gls{DNC} is able to learn a performant policy, while \gls{VAC}, \gls{knn} and \gls{LAR} simply run out of memory before finding a policy, and MinMax and DNC w/o SA converge to a considerably less performant policy.
+Similar to the maze environment with teleporting tiles, the joint inventory problem has a more non-linear $Q$-value function due to joint order costs, and neighboring actions can result in significantly different rewards.
+Hence, incorporating a neighborhood when selecting a discrete action and adding some randomness while exploring it proves advantageous.}

-To summarize the experimental findings, \gls{DNC} is either competitive with or outperforms state-of-the-art benchmarks across all environments.
-It matches best performance for simple reward structures and offers competitive results when compared to \gls{knn} and \gls{LAR} -- which both employ powerful learning representations in their own right -- on more complex structures and enumerable action spaces.
-The latter two methods, however, do not scale beyond enumeration.
-For very large action spaces \gls{DNC} showcases unique performance, strongly outperforming its only viable benchmark MinMax in environments that exhibit a higher degree of reward variance.
+The results for the job-shop scheduling environment (bottom-right graph in Figure 3) confirm the good performance of DNC.
+DNC outperforms its ablation DNC w/o SA and MinMax, while converging faster.
+This result demonstrates (i) the added value of considering multiple neighbors instead of only the nearest neighbor, highlighted by DNC w/o SA's advantage over MinMax, and (ii) the benefit of SA, highlighted by DNC's outperformance of DNC w/o SA.
+We observe that MinMax still exhibits a slight gradient at 20k episodes.
+To confirm that DNC outperforms MinMax after the latter's convergence, we present an additional visualization in Appendix \ref{sec:further_results}, Figure \ref{fig:jobshop_minmax_convergence}, providing evidence of MinMax's and DNC w/o SA's convergence at comparable performance after 80k episodes.

+Concluding, our experimental results show that \gls{DNC} matches or surpasses current benchmarks for all \gls{SLDAS} experiments.
+It equals the top performance in simple scenarios and competes effectively with \gls{knn} and \gls{LAR} -- which use advanced learning representations -- in complex cases with moderately large \gls{SLDAS} featuring non-linear reward- and $Q$-value distributions.
+For very large \gls{SLDAS}, \gls{DNC} shows superior performance, since \gls{knn} and \gls{LAR} cannot scale beyond enumerable action spaces, and the remaining benchmarks, MinMax and DNC w/o SA, are consistently outperformed.